 Rough Seas

-By: tomvermillion.com, Categories: Uncategorized, 0 comments
+By: tomvermillion.com, Categories: Uncategorized, Comments Off on Rough Seas

 I’m writing this blog on Tuesday, November 5…election day.
 There are a multitude of uncertainties swirling around this evening.
 Who will win?
 Who will accuse whom of voter fraud?
 More than one pundit anticipates some level of civil war or some never before seen political gymnastics to keep a winner from being seated in the White House.
 It may actually take some states days to tally votes and if the election is as close as some believe, we may not know who our new president is for a week.
 Meanwhile tensions will rise and accusations will fly.
 It seems that we are navigating extremely stormy seas.